Sharks in captivity: Public aquaria

 Until recently only a few benthic species of shark, such as horn sharks, leopard sharks, catsharks, and zebra sharks, had survived in aquarium conditions for up to a year or more.
 This gave rise to the belief that sharks, as well as being difficult to capture and transport, were difficult to care for.
 A better knowledge of sharks has led to more species (including the large pelagic sharks) being able to be kept for far longer.
 At the same time, transportation techniques have improved and long distance movement of sharks is becoming easier.
 Several attempts to keep a great white shark in captivity have been made, but most specimens died or had to be released after a short time.
 One example, placed in the Okinawa Churaumi Aquarium in Japan, only survived for three days.
 The longest a great white was held in captivity was at the Monterey Bay Aquarium, in September 2004.
-A young female was kept in an outdoor tank for 44 days before releasing her back into the wild.
+A young female was kept in an outdoor tank for 198 days before releasing her back into the wild.
 In the following years, the Monterey Bay Aquarium hosted five more juvenile white sharks for temporary stays before ending its program in 2011.

 Behavior

 When introduced to their new habitat some mature sharks have refused food despite the abundance and variety of feeding methods used.

 Sharks are usually seen to live a solitary existence, rarely moving about in group events, although, a tank could house up to four or five species during the same time period.

 It has been commonly seen that lemon and nurse sharks occupy the bottom of the tank floor.
 Occasionally, they will take a swim no more than two or three feet off the bottom.
 Bull sharks, sandbar sharks, and sand tiger sharks continuously swim at mid-depth.
 Larger tiger sharks inhabit the upper region of the tank where their dorsal fin is breaking the surface frequently.

 Swimming patterns seen from sharks in captivity are that of blacktip, bull, and lemon sharks being active 24 hours and those of sandbars, nurse and sand tigers being active at certain times of the day/night.
 However, within some aquaria this could be attributed to the different feeding times of these species.

 In captivity, sandbar, sand tiger, and nurse sharks are predicted to be less aggressive in that no aggressive biting is seen after feeding.
-The foremost behavior observed from those in captivity was curiosity, reasoning's being due to less competition for food and lack of stimulation.
+The foremost behavior observed from those in captivity was curiosity, reasonings being due to less competition for food and lack of stimulation.